forestdb/forestdb.org/models/numbergame.md

 ## Probabilistic programs

-It can be quite tedious to calculate the probabilites by hand.
+It can be quite tedious to calculate the probabilities by hand.
 Instead, we can use "**Probabilistic Programs**" (programs that deal with probability) to let the computer figure out the answer for us.
 That is part of the power of programming!

 ### Generative Model